-We also help businesses owners who are facing bankruptcy or who are in disputes with debtors and creditors.
+We also help business owners who are facing bankruptcy or who are in disputes with debtors and creditors.

 Banking and creditor disputes require knowledgeable lawyers who apply creative, cost-effective solutions to quickly reduce risk.
 The faster these situations are dealt with, the more money is recovered.

 We have strong and long standing relationships with many of our bank and financial institution clients.
 Working with clients over many years enables us to develop specific knowledge and expertise about their products and develop efficiencies based on their expectations and corporate goals.

 - Bankruptcy-related services including work with trustees, receivers and creditors.

 - Collection of secured and unsecured debt stemming from credit card loan mortgage and other debt.